sabrimev/chess-tournament/README.md

 ## Potential Improvements
 1. Use of Redux to keep user information instead of async storage.
 2. Create selectable component and different tables in SQLite for Country and City.
+3. Check screen boundries for different type of devices.

 ## Screenshots